gnebbia/bash_scripting_tutorial/README.md

 * Don't expect speed in Bash scripts, but if you want to optimize prefer builtins instead of external prograsm
 * Don't use cat but do this: `content=$(< fileName)`
 * Always use the new test command [[ instead of the old test [
-* Use "set +x" and "set -x" to enable debugging mode
+* Use "set +x" and "set -x" to enable/disable debugging mode
 * Use "set -r" to set restricted mode, this can be useful for security reasons

 ## Variable Types